 Teenage parties: the basics

-As your child gets older, he’ll probably want to go to parties with his friends.
-Don’t panic!
+As your child gets older, they’ll probably want to go to parties with their friends.

-Your child might want to host a party at your home.
+Your child might want to host a party.
 Planning a party with your child can be fun, and setting ground rules together will help things run smoothly and keep partygoers safe.

 Going to teenage parties: balancing fun and safety

-If your child wants to go to a party, you can balance your child’s desire to have fun with your concerns about safety.
+If your child wants to go to a party, you can balance your child’s desire to have fun with your concerns about risks.

 You can join in the fun by encouraging your child to have a friend over to get ready with, brainstorming gift ideas if it’s a birthday party, or helping your child plan an outfit.

 Safety is important too.
-It’s OK for you to ask whether:
+It’s OK for you to ask:

-You could also get in touch with the party’s host, depending on the age of your child.
+Depending on the age of your child, you could also get in touch with the parents of the party’s host.
+A lot of parents do this.
 If you already know your child’s friends and their parents, it can be easier to take this step.
-Knowing the parents might also help you feel confident that your child will be well looked after.
+And if you don’t know the other parents, talking to them can give you a sense of whether your child will be safe at the party.

 When parents check on teenage parties – for example, by calling the host to find out whether alcohol is being served – teenagers are less likely to drink.